Edward Joseph Melanson Jr.

 Beginning in 1975, Melanson served in the Office of the Secretary of Defense at the Pentagon for Policy, Plans and National Security Council Affairs.
 In this role, he was specifically focused on participating in several international negotiations, including as defense representative to the Antarctic Treaty Consultative Meetings (ATCM), the United Nations Committee on the Peaceful Uses of Outer Space (COPUOS), its subcommittee on the use of nuclear power in space, and other negotiations involving intelligence matters and international space policy specifically involving the Soviet Union.
 He was chief staff officer for the navy’s annual reviews of its Agreement Between the Government of The United States of America and the Government of Soviet Socialist Republics on the Prevention of Incidents On and Over the High Seas held annually in Washington and Moscow.
 During his final years of active duty, Melanson served as senior defense adviser in the United States Delegation to the Nuclear and Space Arms Negotiations with the Soviet Union in Geneva, Switzerland.

 After retiring from the U.S. Navy at the rank of captain in 1988, Melanson served in the White House as the assistant for national security in the Office of Presidential Personnel under President George H. W. Bush.
 He returned to Geneva in 1991, served briefly in the State Department as deputy, and was later appointed by President Bush as Chief Negotiator for Defense and Space for the U.S Delegation to the Nuclear and Space Arms Negotiations, with the rank of ambassador.
-Melanson is now retired from government service and lives in Virginia.
+Melanson is now retired from government service.